Remembered is bad weather on that day;

 Muffled, intermittent talk; the mustiness

-of leaves that scatter where we take our walk.
+of leaves will scatter where we take our walk.

 I see Scott’s face appear among the stars;